cmmarslender/nginx-build/README.md

 Restart Nginx service and execute ``curl -i http://localhost/`` command in your terminal and if everything works right you should see ``X-Page-Speed: 1.9.32.3-4448`` header in the response.

 For more information about how to configure PageSpeed module, see Google PageSpeed [documentation](https://developers.google.com/speed/pagespeed/module).

+# Testing Naxsi module

+Please, refer to the [Naxsi documentation](https://github.com/nbs-system/naxsi/wiki) to setup basic configuration and check if it works accordingly to the documentation.

 # Credits